Illness anxiety disorder

 - Problems functioning in daily life, possibly even resulting in disability

-- Financial problems due to too many health care visits
+- Financial problems due to excessive health care visits and medical bills

 - Having another mental health disorder, such as somatic symptom disorder, other anxiety disorders, depression or a personality disorder

-To determine a diagnosis, you'll likely have a physical exam and any tests your doctor recommends.
-Your doctor or other health care provider can help determine if you have any medical conditions that require treatment.
+To determine a diagnosis, you'll likely have a physical exam and any tests your primary care provider recommends.
+Your provider can help determine if you have any medical conditions that require treatment and set limits on lab testing, imaging and referrals to specialists.

 - Have you fill out a psychological self-assessment or questionnaire